 There's no denying that photography can be an expensive hobby.
 That said, the proliferation of features previously only reserved for high-end cameras now means that it's possible to buy a new camera for under $500 that won't leave you feeling too short-changed and still offers enough room to refine your skills.
 Of course, if you're willing to forego the latest features, the used market for photography gear offers plenty of capable options for value-conscious buyers.

 It's important to recognize that overall performance can vary depending on the lens you use.
 The lens affects the amount of light that enters the camera, so it also plays a role in an image's depth of field and the autofocus and stabilization performance.
 Also, lenses can add a bit of weight to your camera, which can impact their portability.
-We currently test cameras with their standard kit lenses, so for the sake of consistency, this article focuses on new cameras that retail for under $500 with their kit lens included.
+For the sake of consistency, however, we currently test cameras with their standard kit lenses.
+This article focuses primarily on new cameras that retail for under $500 with their kit lenses included.

-Get the GoPro if you need a mountable action camera with more resolution and frame rate options.
-If you want a stabilized handheld pocket camera, the DJI is a good alternative.
+Get the GoPro if you want an action camera with more frame rate and resolution options.
+If you want to shoot stabilized handheld footage, the DJI is a neat alternative.

 Oct 21, 2021: Verified that picks were still accurate and available; no change to recommendations.